 If you want to build the Android client then you will need to follow instructions here to sync Android related code as well.

-There are two different build configurations depending on what you want to build, either the client or the engine.
+There are two different build configurations depending on what you want to build:

 Create an out-directory and set the GN args: